hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 * W3C Decentralized Identifiers (DIDs)
 * W3C Verifiable Credentials (VCs)
 * W3C Verifiable Presentations (VPs)
-* Decentralized ledger technologies.
+* Public decentralized ledger technologies (DLTs).
 * Policy workflow engines through fully configurable and human readable “logic blocks” accessible through either a user interface or an application programming interface (API).

 ## Rationale

-Soil is the greatest land store of carbon, and if correct agricultural processes aren't followed this can trigger a negative effect of carbon stores.
-Organizations such as DOVU believe that such projects should include incentivization structures by default including a layer of accountability so that the carbon capture abilities of soil are optimized.
+Organizations like DOVU, who is building a soil carbon sequestration application, believe offset projects should include incentivization structures by default including a layer of accountability so that the carbon capture abilities are optimized.
+If correct processes in agricultural for DOVU's use case aren't followed this can trigger a negative effect of carbon stores.

-There are a number of elements that are required:
+To avoid the negative effects there are a number of elements that are required:

 - A project owner that has been created and is linked to a new Ecological Project (EP).
 - A link between HTS (to issue tokenized carbon offsets) and HCS (to log the evidence supporting the issuance of tokenized carbon offsets), a common format.
 - A genesis message that would reference the initial asset in terms of a Core Carbon Principals (CCP) token.
 - State changes of the CCP representation, with versions and updates including additionally and leakage.
 - Continued messages, with a common schema that can be used as a mechanism to upload evidence.
-- I expect that this work will continue to evolve and adjust over time.
+- This work will continue to evolve and adjust over time.

 These elements listed above would require a dynamic Policy Workflow Engine.